 How to Migrate a WordPress Site to a Different Domain

-You can migrate a backup of your WordPress site in one of two ways:
+You can choose a backup version of your WordPress site to migrate, in one of two ways:

 Once you click on Auto Restore, you are taken to the FTP details form, that asks for the details of the site you’re moving to.
 The details you’ll be required to fill in, are: